-- 82. (1) Any Ordinance, regulation or rule under this Law - - (a) may be amended or repealed by a subsequent

-Ordinance, regulation or rule, as the case may be, hereunder;

-- (b) may contain such consequential, incidental, supplementary and transitional provision as may appear to be necessary or expedient. - (2) Any power conferred by this Law to make any Ordinance, regulation or rule may be exercised - - in relation to all cases to which the power extends, or in relation to all those cases subject to specified exceptions, or in relation to any specified cases or classes of cases; - (b) so as to make, as respects the cases in relation to which it is exercised - - (i) the full provision to which the power extends,or any lesser provision (whether by way of exception or otherwise); - (ii) the same provision for all cases, or different provision for different cases or classes of cases, or different provision for the same case or class of case for different purposes; - (iii) any such provision either unconditionally or subject to any prescribed conditions.
+- 82. (1) Any Ordinance, [regulations] or rule under this Law - (a) may be amended or repealed by a subsequent Ordinance, [regulations] or rule, as the case may be, hereunder, - (b) may contain such consequential, incidental, supplementary and transitional provision as may appear to be necessary or expedient[, and - (c) in the case of regulations, shall be laid before a meeting of the States as soon as possible and shall, if at that or the next meeting the States resolve to annul them, cease to have effect, but without prejudice to anything done under them or to the making of any new regulations.] - (2) Any power conferred by this Law to make any Ordinance, [regulations] or rule may be exercised - (a) in relation to all cases to which the power extends, or in relation to all those cases subject to specified exceptions, or in relation to any specified cases or classes of cases. - (b) so as to make, as respects the cases in relation to which it is exercised -

+(i) the full provision to which the power extends, or any lesser provision (whether by way of exception or otherwise),

+(ii) the same provision for all cases, or different provision for different cases or classes of cases, or different provision for the same case or class of case for different purposes,

+(iii) any such provision either unconditionally or subject to any prescribed conditions.

-- (3) The Committee (and any other committee of the States) shall, before recommending the States to agree to make an Ordinance under this Law, consult the General Purposes and Finance Committee of the Chief Pleas of Sark and the Policy and Finance Committee of the States of Alderney in relation to the terms of the proposed Ordinance. - (4) Regulations made under this Law shall be made after consultation with the Policy and Finance Committee of the States of Alderney and the General Purposes and Finance Committee of the Chief Pleas of Sark. - (5) A failure to comply with subsection (4) or (5) shall not invalidate any Ordinance or (as the case may be) regulation made under this Law.
+(3) The Committee (and any other committee of the States) shall, before recommending the States to agree to make an Ordinance under this Law, consult the General Purposes and Finance Committee of the Chief Pleas of Sark and the Policy and Finance Committee of the States of Alderney in relation to the terms of the proposed Ordinance.

+(4) Regulations made under this Law shall be made after consultation with the Policy and Finance Committee of the States of Alderney and the General Purposes and Finance Committee of the Chief Pleas of Sark.

+(5) A failure to comply with [subsection (3) or (4)] shall not invalidate any Ordinance or (as the case may be) [regulations] made under this Law.